AlexisAoun/portfolio-front/README.md

 # MyPortfolio
-A quick look on all my projects
+A quick look at all my projects